Many infections and disorders that cause inflammation can cause chronic meningitis.

 Subacute or chronic meningitis is usually caused by an infection.
 Many microorganisms can cause subacute or chronic meningitis.
 Among the most important microorganisms are

 The bacteria that cause tuberculosis cause a rapidly progressive form of chronic meningitis (called tuberculous meningitis).
 Meningitis may develop when people are first infected.
 Or the bacteria may remain in the body in an inactive state and become reactivated later and cause meningitis.
+The bacteria may be reactivated when people are treated with drugs that suppress the immune system (such as tumor necrosis factor inhibitors, including infliximab, adalimumab, golimumab, certolizumab, and etanercept).

 Up to 8% of children and some adults with Lyme disease develop meningitis.
 Meningitis due to Lyme disease may be acute or chronic.
 Usually, it begins more slowly than acute viral meningitis.